nanavatirutu/WeatherApp/README.md

 # WeatherApp
+> This project is a part of Klaviyo coding challenge.

-> The WeatherApp can subscribe users to the discount newsletters and sends weather powered personalized emails to the subscribers.
+- The WeatherApp can subscribe users to the discount newsletters and sends weather powered personalized emails to the subscribers.

 > This project is a part of Klaviyo coding challenge.